HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/manage_global_settings.md

         portlets.unauthorized.visible: “false”
 ```

-## Specifying what users see initially when they log in
+## Specifying landing pages after login

-After they log in, you can choose for a user to return to the default DX Compose page, to return to the last page of their last visit, or you can allow them to choose.
+After users log in, you can direct them to the default DX Compose page without resuming their session, return them to the last page visited in their previous session, or allow them to choose their starting view.

-To always have users return to the default DX Compose page after login (their session will not resume), set the following in your custom Helm values:
+To direct users to the default DX Compose page without resuming their session:

 ```yaml
 configuration: